-MaxCyte plans to evaluate its first autologous CAR drug candidate in mesothelin-expressing solid tumors.
-This product candidate, MCY-M11, employs repeat infusions of mesothelin-specific human mRNA CAR-transfected into PBMCs (peripheral blood mononuclear cells) to permit “controlled persistence.”
+MaxCyte is evaluating its first autologous CAR drug candidate in mesothelin-expressing solid tumors.
+This product candidate, MCY-M11, employs repeat infusions of mesothelin-specific human mRNA CAR-transfected into peripheral blood mononuclear cells (PBMCs) to allow for “controlled persistence.”
 Early non-clinical testing has provided preliminary evidence of the anti-tumor activity of this drug.

 Learn about cutting-edge applications, new resources, and upcoming events.